 Birthstone for October

 One of the many members of the quartz family, opal is hardened silica gel, usually containing 5-10% water in submicroscopic pores.
 Opal’s structure varies from essentially amorphous to partially crystalline.
 Precious opal is the least crystalline form, consisting of a regular arrangement of tiny transparent silica spheres with water in the intervening spaces.
-Opal’s name comes from Sanskrit upala, meaning “precious stone.”
+Opal gets its name from the Roman opalus, a Latinized version of the older Sanskrit upala, meaning “precious stone.”
 Metaphysically opal is used for love and light.
-Fine specimens of opal are found in Australia, Oregon, Peru, Mexico, and Ethiopia.
+Fine specimens of opal are found in Australia, Oregon, Peru, & Mexico.